sheepish12/Persistence/README.md

 ---

 That's all.
 All values you get from Persistence are deep copied, so if a value is a table and you edit the table from `get`, the actual table won't change.
 The only way to change values is to set them.
+To clarify once again: the only function out of these four that yields `Persistence.await`.